CSG-4013/23-24-Production-Wiki-Public/README.md

 ---

 Thank you for your interest in **Blank Slate: Journey of Unknown & Unbound**.
 We hope you enjoy playing it as much as we enjoyed creating it!
-For more inforamtion about this project or about the CSG program at the Univeristy of Tulsa, please contact [akram-burris@utulsa.edu](mailto:akram-burris@utulsa.edu)
+For more information about this project or about the CSG program at the University of Tulsa, please contact [akram-burris@utulsa.edu](mailto:akram-burris@utulsa.edu)